 Nestled between sections of Pisgah National Forest, AS IF Center is central to many natural areas.
 The closest towns are Spruce Pine and Burnsville, even though our official address is Bakersville.
 We are about a 20 minute drive from Penland School of Crafts and an hour from Asheville.

 There is an Ingles grocery store 30 minutes away in Burnsville, and another Ingles the same distance in Spruce Pine.
 During most months of the year, there are several farmers markets that sell local organic produce, meat, dairy, and other items.
 From April through November we use a local CSA called Goldfinch Gardens and can pick up veggies for you if you order ahead (orders placed on Tuesdays, delivery on Fridays).
 If you have special dietary preferences, you can get almost anything you need in Asheville, an hour away – inquire for details if you need something special.
 There are several decent restaurants and coffee shops in the area such as Fox & the Fig, and DT’s Blue Ridge Java in Spruce Pine; and Snap Dragon and Appalachian Java in Burnsville.
 The Coffee House at Penland School of Crafts is delightful, as well.
 If you are a resident artist or scientist during a time when Penland is in session, we will treat you to lunch at The Pines at Penland – you’ll need to give us a few days’ notice so we can reserve a spot for you.

 Locally available art:

-Penland School art supply store is a gorgeous 15 minute drive (go, even if you don’t need to).
-You can find fiber supplies at Yummi Yarns in Burnsville, and just down the road from AS IF you can find glass making supplies at Spruce Pine Batch.
-There are also options nearby for sharing resources (and even studio space) with artists who work in glass, ceramics, metal, wood, textiles, printmaking, photography, and other media – with 400 artists in our area, including Burnt Mountain Pottery right next door – just ask ahead of time and we’ll hook you up.
+Penland School art supply store is a gorgeous 20 minute drive from AS IF Center (go, even if you don’t need to).
+You can find fiber supplies at Yummi Yarns in Burnsville, and just down the road from AS IF you can get glass making supplies at Spruce Pine Batch.
+There are options nearby for sharing resources (and even studio space) with artists who work in glass, ceramics, metal, wood, textiles, printmaking, photography, and other media – with 400 artists in our area, including Burnt Mountain Pottery right next door – just ask ahead of time and we’ll hook you up.

-An hour away, Asheville offers great selection and reasonable prices at Cheap Joe’s Art Stuff, natural dyes, woodworking supplies, and all kinds of neat stuff at Earth Guild, beads and supplies at Chevron Trading Company, textile supplies at House of Fabrics, book art supplies at Asheville Book Works, clay supplies at Highwater Clays, and lots of other treasures.
+An hour away, Asheville offers great selection and reasonable prices at Cheap Joe’s Art Stuff, natural dyes, woodworking supplies, and all kinds of neat stuff at Earth Guild, beads and supplies at Chevron Trading Company, textile supplies at House of Fabrics, clay supplies at Highwater Clays, and lots of other treasures.
 Sassy Jack’s Stitchery in Weaverville has a wide selection of hand-dyed and specialty embroidery floss.